Eurovision Song Contest 1990: Location

-The 1990 contest took place in Zagreb, Yugoslavia, (Note: In the Socialist Republic of Croatia, now present-day Croatia) following the country's victory at the with the song "Rock Me", performed by the group Riva.
+The 1990 contest took place in Zagreb, Yugoslavia, (Note: In the Socialist Republic of Croatia, present-day Croatia) following the country's victory at the with the song "Rock Me", performed by the group Riva.
 It was the first time that Yugoslavia had hosted the contest, and marked the first time the contest had been held in the Balkans and the first edition to be held in a socialist state.
-The chosen venue was the Vatroslav Lisinski Concert Hall (Koncertna dvorana Vatroslava Lisinskog), named after the 19th-century Croatian composer Vatroslav Lisinski and whose main hall has an audience capacity of over 1,800.
+The chosen venue was the Vatroslav Lisinski Concert Hall, (Note: Koncertna dvorana Vatroslava Lisinskog) named after the 19th-century Croatian composer Vatroslav Lisinski and whose main hall has an audience capacity of over 1,800.
 Constructed between 1963 and 1971, the venue underwent significant renovation ahead of hosting the Eurovision Song Contest.
 "Eurovision night club" was organised in the Ritz night club.

 Participants

 The same twenty-two countries which had participated in 1989 returned for the 1990 contest; this marked the first time since that no changes to the composition of the competing countries were made compared to the previous event.